NavisWORLD/The-Cosmic-Davis-12D-Hebbian-Transformer-ver.4.2/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of the 54D Collective Consciousness and the 12D engine seriously.
-If you discover a vulnerability, please report it via [GitHub Issues](https://github.com/NavisWORLD/The-Cosmic-Davis-12D-Hebbian-Transformer-ver.4.2/issues) using the "Security" label if appropriate, or contact the core maintainers directly through the repository contact points.
+If you discover a vulnerability, please report it via Pheras.king@gmail.com

 ### Protected Areas
 - **Synaptic Field (54D)**: Any vulnerabilities related to state-injection or weights corruption.